Kinglos01/Capstone-Project/README.md

 The status field must follow the following criteria, it must be one of the four terms, **Delivered, Not Delivered, En-Route, or Unknown**.

 The item fields must follow the following criteria, they must be written in the order of **ITEM NAME:QUANTITY** if there are multiple items they must be split with a comma with the final value having no comma at the end.
+For items in the scanner to be blank, the user can insert None into the item section with 0 as its price.
+This will allow the scanner to flow freely and allow the user to input a range of items.

 ![image](https://github.com/user-attachments/assets/3fd049df-5709-47d9-a5eb-eb6c4447663f)
 Scanner Screen with filled fields.